SaketNarayane/ExcelMacro/README.md

 # ExcelMacro
-Some Excel Macros to automate certain manual processes
+Collection of Macros to help with different tasks